amirhoseintahmasb/cryptotel-enterprise/README.md

 **⭐ Star this repository if you find it helpful!**

-**🔄 Stay updated with the latest DevOps practices and enterprise infrastructure patterns.**
+**🔄 Stay updated with the latest DevOps practices and  infrastructure patterns.**